maykar/compact-custom-header/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Do not post an issue here until you have read the readme especially the "important notes" section and have done a hard browser refresh.
+about: Do not post an issue here until you have read the readme and have cleared both your browser's and CCH's cache.
+Submit report if problem persists.
 title: ''
 labels: ''
 assignees: ''

 ---

-Failure to follow the template below will result in your issue being closed.
+## Failure to follow the template will result in your issue being closed.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Config**
-Insert your lovelace code for the card here as a codeblock, do not paste as plain text.
+Insert your lovelace code for the card as a codeblock, do not paste as plain text.

 **Error**
-HA errors from the log as well as your browser's Dev-Tools errors (F12) are helpful.
+HA log errors & browser Dev-Tools errors (F12).
 Please explain if card is functional despite error message.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.